-Any student who, because of a physical or learning disability, may require some special arrangements in order to meet course requirements should contact Kerri Hanson in the Equal Opportunity Office at PSU.
+Any student who, because of a physical or learning disability, may require some special arrangements in order to meet course requirements should contact Kerri Hanson at the Equal Opportunity Office at PSU.
 All accommodations provided by PSU are channeled through two offices, the Center for Student Accommodations and the Equal Opportunity Office.
 The Equal Opportunity Office primarily assists students with physical disabilities and the Center for Student Accommodations Office assists with learning related disabilities.

 Any student who, because of a physical or learning disability, may require some special arrangements in order to meet course requirements should contact the Office of Institutional Equity at PSU.
 All accommodations provided by PSU are channeled through two offices, the Center for Student Accommodations and the Office of Institutional Equity.
+The Office of Institutional Equity primarily assists students with physical disabilities and the Center for Student Accommodations Office assists with learning related disabilities.